Community Engagement Reporting

 Overview of Community Engagement Reporting

-The purpose of the Community Engagement Partnership data collection system is to enable the University of Louisville to report on its outreach and engagement activities.
+The purpose of the Community Engagement reporting system is to enable the University of Louisville to report on its service and engagement activities.
 It allows academic and administrative units to explore UofL partnership activities through a range of categories, and to share reports about the work we do with the community.
 The database provides information that demonstrates the ways in which faculty, staff, and students are partnering with the community and the ways in which the university serves the local community, the state, the region, the nation and around the world.

 This data is critical for reporting on Community Engagement across the institution and is used for reporting and assessment processes related to the President’s 2020 Plan Scorecard, the SACS Institutional Accreditation process, and for affirmation as Carnegie Foundation Community Engagement University.

-Email Pat Smith , Coordinator of Community Partnership Assessment, to get your password for the new web-based data collection system.
+Email Pat Smith , Coordinator of Community Partnership Assessment, to learn how to access the new web-based data collection system.

-NOTE ABOUT SHAREPOINT: We are transitioning to a new web‐based system for the 2015‐16 Academic Year, and will no longer be uploading new projects to SharePoint.
+NOTE ABOUT SHAREPOINT: You will no longer be uploading new projects to SharePoint.
 However, if its helpful for any reason please feel free to review your files from the last academic year on Sharepoint.